mikeda/polymo/README.md

 npm run crud
 ```

-Enter a model name and attributes names.
+Enter a model name and attributes.

 ```
 Please enter a model name. todo